jarsoftelectrical/Otto-VISUAL-STUDIO/README.md

 ### How to Install:

-Download the PUBLISH folder
+Download the PUBLISH folder.
-Open the folder and DOUBLE CLICK the setup.exe program The installer will download any additional files needed that your PC may not have to run this software
+Open the folder and DOUBLE CLICK the setup.exe program.
+The installer will download any additional files needed that your PC may not have to run this software.

 ### Operating system:

-Windows 7
+Windows 7.
-Windows 8
+Windows 8.
-Windows 10
+Windows 10.